goshlive/imbalanced-ndeso/README.md

 The **_output_** folder holds the results of our comparison of NDESO with various other resampling techniques across different classifiers and datasets.

 For instructions on how to perform the testing, refer to the **TEST.ipynb** file, which provides an example of its usage.

+The experimental results are detailed in a paper, with the preprint version accessible at: [https://arxiv.org/abs/2501.04099].